mickfuzz/dyne_docs/src/terminal/docs/35-the-sed-text-processor.md

     this has bar then bar then foo then bar this has bar then bar then bar then foo

-Notice that without the \"g\", Sed performed the substitution only the first time it finds a match on each line.
+Notice that without the "g", Sed performed the substitution only the first time it finds a match on each line.

 This is all well and good, but what if you wanted to change the second